Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 While nobody is saying that the president has really and finally made up his mind, those opposed to Kavanaugh are running out of time to gin up a real opposition within the conservative movement.

 Of course, there is always the possibility that knocking out Kavanaugh would not mean knocking in Barrett.
-It might also mean that another one of the below judges gets the nod, including Raymond Kethledge of the 6th Circuit Court of Appeals in Michigan.
+It might also mean that another one of the below judges gets the nod, including Judge Raymond Kethledge of the 6th Circuit Court of Appeals in Michigan.
 The president met with Kethledge and reportedly got along with him.

-Still in the mix, too, is Thomas Hardiman of Pennsylvania, the runner-up from the last go-round when Gorsuch was elevated instead.
+Still in the mix, too, is Judge Thomas Hardiman of Pennsylvania, the runner-up from the last go-round when Gorsuch was elevated instead.

 Less likely, but also still a consideration is Amul Thapar of Kentucky.
 Thapar is the preferred judge of Mitch McConnell, the Kentucky senator and Senate majority leader, who controls the confirmation process and timing in the U.S. Senate.

-Here's a look at the pros, cons and records of each of the candidates on the short list:
+Here's a look at the pros, cons and records of each of the candidates on the shortlist:

 Brett Kavanaugh of Maryland, U.S. Court of Appeals for the District of Columbia Circuit

-Kavanaugh, 53, is a former clerk to the man he could replace on the Supreme Court, Justice Anthony Kennedy.
+Kavanaugh, 53, is a former clerk to the man he could replace on the Supreme Court, Kennedy.
 He was named to the D.C.
-Circuit by George W. Bush in 2003, but his confirmation was stalled by Democrats for nearly three years, because they said he was too partisan, young and inexperienced.
+Circuit by George W. Bush in 2003, but his confirmation was stalled by Democrats for nearly three years.
+They said he was too partisan, young and inexperienced.

-They said he was too partisan because of his work for Independent Counsel Kenneth Starr in the investigation of President Bill Clinton, his involvement in the Florida recount in 2000 and his work as a counsel and later staff secretary for President George W. Bush, where he took strong positions in favor of presidential power and privilege.
+They also said he was too partisan because of his work for independent counsel Kenneth Starr in the investigation of President Bill Clinton, his involvement in the Florida recount in 2000, and his work as a counsel and later staff secretary for Bush, during which he took strong positions in favor of presidential power and privilege.
 In 2006, he was finally confirmed.

 Kavanaugh's record on the D.C.
-Circuit Court of Appeals, including some 286-plus opinions, is definitely the most prolific of any of the potential nominees.
+Circuit Court of Appeals, with some 286-plus opinions, is definitely the most prolific of any of the potential nominees.
 It is a record noteworthy for its skill and conservatism.

 In a recent case that combined the controversial issues of abortion and immigration, he wrote a decision that temporarily barred a pregnant teenager, who was in immigration custody, from obtaining an abortion.
 The decision, for a three-judge court, was subsequently overturned by the full court, over Kavanaugh's dissent.

-Note: A previous version of this story incorrectly said two of Judge Amy Coney Barrett's children were adopted from Haiti after the 2010 earthquake.
-One of her sons was adopted after the earthquake, but the daughter who was born in Haiti was adopted earlier.
-In addition, the story also said Judge Brett Kavanaugh wrote an article in 2013 about presidential protection from lawsuits and criminal investigation.
-The article was published in 2009.